Spanish royal collection: Losses

-In 1604 much of the secondary royal palace of El Pardo, then just outside Madrid, was destroyed in a fire.
+In 1604 much of the secondary Royal Palace of El Pardo, then just outside Madrid, was destroyed in a fire.
 Many paintings were rescued, but the group of important royal portraits by Titian and others in the "Hall of Kings" were mounted on the walls by stucco frames, and could not be taken out in time.
 Philip III ordered the room to be reconstituted, with Juan Pantoja de la Cruz set to producing new versions of the paintings from the sources available to him.

 The Torre de la Parada, then just north of Madrid, was a large hunting lodge started by Charles V and greatly expanded by Philip IV.
 As such the extreme formality of the main royal palaces was relaxed there.
 The relatively informal Velázquez royal portraits in hunting clothes, and mock-heroic portraits of court dwarves and jesters, were painted for it, and also a huge series of 60 mythological subjects by Rubens and his workshop, from which 40 of the paintings and over 50 of Rubens' oil sketches survive (Prado).
-The palace was mostly destroyed by fire when taken in 1714 by Austrian troops in the War of Spanish Succession, remaining only as ruins.
+The palace was mostly destroyed by fire when taken in 1714 by Austrian troops in the War of the Spanish Succession, remaining only as ruins.
 But much of the portable art had already been removed to other palaces.

-The first main home of the collection, the Alcázar of Madrid, was completely destroyed by fire in 1734, with great losses.
+The first main home of the collection, the Royal Alcázar of Madrid, was completely destroyed by fire in 1734, with great losses.
 Some paintings, such as Las Meninas were rescued, in that case by cutting it from its frame and dropping it out of a window.
 Some paintings had already been installed in the Buen Retiro Palace on the other side of the city centre.

 The Spanish Habsburgs ruled Portugal from 1581 to 1640 (under Philips II to IV), and Philip II in particular gave the main Lisbon residence the Ribeira Palace much art, including a large ceiling by Titian.
 This and most of its other art was lost in the 1755 Lisbon earthquake which largely destroyed the palace.

 Wellington Collection

 Some 80 paintings from the former Spanish royal collection are in the Wellington Collection in London.
-These were being taken from Spain by the French when they were captured by the British army at the Battle of Vitoria.
-They were subsequently gifted to the British general Arthur Wellesley, 1st Duke of Wellington by Fernando VII, and are kept at Apsley House, the London home of the Dukes of Wellington, where they are mainly on public display.
+These were being taken from Spain by the French when they were captured by the British Army at the Battle of Vitoria.
+They were subsequently gifted to the British general Arthur Wellesley, 1st Duke of Wellington by Ferdinand VII, and are kept at Apsley House, the London home of the dukes of Wellington, where they are mainly on public display.